 - untamped earth fills,

 Keep a log of all inspections and repairs.
-Report any concerns and repair before use.
+Report all concerns and repair before use.

-Inspect the platform at beginning of each shift for:
+Inspect the platform at the beginning of each shift for:

 - overall frame condition,